Treatment for COPD

 Recent studies reveal inferior control of symptoms compared to long-acting anticholinergic agents.

 These medicines also work to relax the muscles in your airways and keep them from squeezing.
-Yes, they do the same thing that the rescue reliever medications do – but this long acting type lasts for 12 hours or more.
+Yes, they do the same thing that the rescue reliever medications do – but this long-acting type lasts for 12 hours or more.
 So, if you take it every day as prescribed you should have around the clock coverage for preventing those muscles from acting up and squeezing your airways.
-These work very well especially for people with night-time symptom
+These work very well, especially for people with night-time symptoms.

 Combination Corticosteroids and Long-acting Beta-agonists (Controller)